jp15826/elist_analysis/README.md

 ### Loyalty Program:
 It is recommended that the loyalty program be continued, as there has been an increase in orders contributing to higher sales.
 The program also generates valuable data on customer purchasing behavior, which can inform future sales strategies.

+### Operational Effectiveness:
+While delivery times across all regions were similar at an average of 7.5 days, EMEA experienced the longest delivery times.
+As business continues to grow globally, consider evaluating other delivery partners to ensure faster, more consistent shipping that meets increasing customer expectations.